dani8439/well-grounded-rubyist/sample_code/chapter_twelve/notes2.md

 --

-Globbing with square brackets is the same as globbing wtihout providing any flags.
+Globbing with square brackets is the same as globbing without providing any flags.
 In other words, doing this:

 `Dir["*info*"]`